rafatieppo/lucylattes/README.md

 ## Logs
 <a name="logss"></a>

+### Wed 2024-08-14 20:56:51 -04
+- new function to get FORMACAO-ACADEMICA-TITULACAO (graduacao mestrado doutorado) were implemented, the output is in `csv_producao`.
 ### Mon 2024-08-12 18:03:21 -04
 - On `relatorio_producao.html` the initial and final period to evaluate the data (projects, papers, ...) was not working.
 It was because a date fitering function had not been implemented.
 It was solved and the report period is the same of year (initial / end) input.